thaddeuskkr/nova/README.md

 ### Docker (CLI)

 Run the following command directly.
 Do replace the environment variables (`-e`) and port mapping (`-p`) with a configuration more relevant to you.
+Please read `.env.example` for details regarding the environment variables.

 ```sh
 docker run \